“Is there any difference? It’s just a country! Time does change that fast” – you may think!

 Get some cash ready – at all time!

-Though 2019 comes bringing a magical economy to Vietnam with 6% economic growth, mass attendance of startup and tech-based applications, it does not mean Vietnam completely transform into a NON-cash-based country.
+Though 2019 comes brought a magical economy to Vietnam with 6% economic growth, mass attendance of startup and tech-based applications, it does not mean Vietnam completely transform into a NON-cash-based country.

 Credit cards are accepted, but not always.
-This usually happens in high-end restaurants, bistro, lodges, and cafeterias.
+This usually happens in high-end restaurants, bistros, lodges, and cafeterias.

 However, the chain of delicious food stalls, local eateries and wet markets is still a big thing, and most of these places are pretty unfamiliar with credit cards or QR Pay, so make sure you won’t get into an awkward situation.